inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

 .. image:: /static/training/beginner/qgis-inasafe/image26.*
    :align: center

-19. Right-click on a layer to view a menu with menu extra options.
+19. Right-click on a layer to view a menu with extra options.
     You’ll be using some of them before long, so take a look around!

 Toolbars
 ........
 At the top of QGIS are a large number of tools, which are contained within various “toolbars”.
-For example, the :guilabel:`File` toolbar allows you to save, load, print, and start a new project.
+For example, the :guilabel:`File` toolbar allows you to save, load, print and start a new project.
 We already used one of these tools when we opened this project.